-The 49th Arkansas Model United Nations (AMUN) Conference was held at UCA on November 21-22, 2014.
-Some 425 delegates representing 90 countries from 24 high schools in Arkansas, Tennessee, Mississippi, and Oklahoma participated in the conference.
-Stephanie Gray (pictured below on the left), International Studies major in the UCA Department of Political Science, served as AMUN Secretary-General and Dr. Mark Mullenbach, Associate Professor in the UCA Department of Political Science, served as Coordinator of the AMUN Conference.
+The 50th Arkansas Model United Nations (AMUN) Conference was held at UCA on Friday, November 20th and Saturday, November 21st.
+More than 560 delegates representing 122 countries from 29 high schools in Arkansas, Tennessee, Mississippi, and Oklahoma participated in the conference.
+Breanna Wilbanks from Russellville, Sociology (major) and Anthropology (minor) at UCA, served as AMUN Secretary-General (pictured below, bottom-left) and Dr. Mark Mullenbach, Associate Professor in the UCA Department of Political Science, served as Coordinator of the AMUN Conference.
 UCA President Tom Courtway gave the welcoming address to the delegates during the Opening Session in Ida Waldran Auditorium on Friday, November 20th.
 Mr. Bernd G. Reindl, Deputy Consul General at the Consulate General of the Federal Republic of Germany in Houston, gave the keynote address during the Opening Session (pictured below, bottom-right).